Skip to main content

 • The format of existing values has changed.

-To refresh or remove a value dictionary, click the Kebab menu kebab menu and choose one of the following:
+To refresh a value dictionary, click the Kebab menu kebab menu in the column view, then Refresh sample values.

 Refresh values or remove values options in the UI